Bonnie Sue Richardson Faulkner Murks - News Break

 Bonnie Sue Richardson Faulkner Murks

-GREENHILL — On June 21, 2021 at 5:25 a.m., Bonnie Sue Richardson Faulkner Murks left her earthly home for her forever Heavenly home surrounded by her family.
+On June 21, 2021 at 5:25am, Bonnie Sue Richardson Faulkner Murks left her earthly home for her forever Heavenly home surrounded by her family.
 Bonnie was a beloved mother, grandmother, great-grandmother, sister, aunt, cousin and friend.
-Visitation will be 5:00-8:00 p.m. today, June 23rd at Greenhill Funeral Home.
-Funeral services will be in the chapel of the funeral home on Thursday, June 24th at 11:00 a.m. with Austin Swinea officiating.
-Burial to follow in Greenview Memorial Park in Florence.www.timesdaily.com
+Visitation will be 5:00-8:00pm on Wednesday, June 23 at Greenhill Funeral Home.
+Funeral services will be in the chapel of the funeral home on Thursday, June 24 at 11:00am with burial to follow at Greenview Memorial Park in Florence.radio7media.com